 The locally-based chain, Kroger, was recently shut down and rebuilt further from these neighborhoods.
 From WCPO Cincinnati, “Kroger shut down a number of its Cincinnati stores in recent years -- stores in neighborhoods with significant populations of low-to-moderate-level-income residents and people of color”.
 Kroger, the city’s very own, claimed shut-downs were based on the 'inability to sufficiently create a profit'.

 These longer commutes lead to more time necessary for shopping, less-frequent trips, and an overall inability to access a necessary means of food during a single trip.
-From Xavier University, “Researchers consider an area with a poverty rate above 20 percent without a grocery store within one kilometer walking distance an urban food desert”.
+From Xavier University, “Researchers consider an area with a poverty rate above 20 percent without a grocery store within one kilometre walking distance an urban food desert”.
 Subsequently, food deserts leave residents in inconvenient and unrealistic situations to make proper trips to the grocery store, succumbing to convenience stores and gas stations for means of food.

 We all know what shopping in convenience stores is like - extremely overpriced products.
 “By one estimate, they pay up to 37 percent more for the same exact products, typically because of higher operating and shipping costs inside the city”, according to Very Well Health.
-Food deserts are only progressing throughout the city, not to mention the increase of gentrification in such neighborhoods.
+Food deserts are only progressing throughout the city, not to mention the increase of gentrification in such neighbourhoods.

 Trendy boutiques, hip cafes, sports bars, not to mention a Stadium (!) hosting the city’s soccer team, in the middle of downtown.
 I’m sure it had to be built in this spot right?
 I’d like to hear the city’s explanation.
 From what I’ve mentioned above, I’m sure I could guess the means behind this decision.